maelstrom0x8/regulus/README.md

 ## Features
 ### Cluster Management
-Regulus automatically groups waste disposal requests into clusters based on geographical proximity and time constraints.
-By intelligently organizing disposal requests, Regulus ensures efficient allocation of resources and minimizes response times for waste collection operations.
+Regulus automatically groups waste payload requests into clusters based on geographical proximity and time constraints.
+By intelligently organizing payload requests, Regulus ensures efficient allocation of resources and minimizes response times for waste collection operations.

 ### Dispatch Handling
-Efficient dispatch handling is essential for timely waste collection and disposal.
-Regulus utilizes advanced algorithms to dispatch collection agents to clusters, taking into account factors such as traffic conditions, agent availability, and waste disposal site capacity.
+Efficient dispatch handling is essential for timely waste collection and payload.
+Regulus utilizes advanced algorithms to dispatch collection agents to clusters, taking into account factors such as traffic conditions, agent availability, and waste payload site capacity.
 By optimizing dispatch routes, Regulus maximizes resource utilization and minimizes operational costs.

 ### Dynamic Routing
 Regulus leverages dynamic routing algorithms to calculate optimal routes for collection agents, adapting to real-time traffic conditions and environmental factors.
 By continuously optimizing routes based on live data, Regulus ensures efficient waste collection operations and reduces carbon emissions associated with transportation.